freechipsproject/ip-contributions/README.md

 ### The Requirements

-- Code Style
+- Code Style should reasonably follow the default style guide used by the Chisel3 project.
+See [the chisel3 scalastyle-config](https://github.com/freechipsproject/chisel3/blob/master/scalastyle-config.xml)
-- Unit Tests
+- Unit Tests should be provided that reasonable confidence that a contribution works
-- Useful Readme
-- License
-- Other documentation
+- Useful README.md should be added in your package directory with contribution specific info.
+- Licensing this code is still a  **WIP**

 ### Vetting